foureyes/csci-ua.0480-fall2016-007/slides/20/ajax.markdown

 <section markdown="block">
 ## XMLHttpRequest

-In client-side JavaScript, there's a feature analagous to the request module.
+In client-side JavaScript, there's a feature analogous to the request module.

 __<code>XMLHttpRequest</code>__ is JavaScript object that allows browser based JavaScript to make http requests!